Chewhern/SimpleSoftHSM/README.md

 11. Clear the secret keys or private key.

 **Starting from version 0.0.6, the experimental domain separation within secret key encryption/decryption now has basic key commitment via digital signature signing and verification.**

+**As key commitment was involved in symmetric encryption, the only uniqueness in this software based HSM may be its secretless based approach in authentication.
+The current unclear use case may be limited to only secure communication between 2 parties when key commitment was not an issue from the sender side.**